amiel/amielmartin.com/source/_posts/2017-05-17-how-ember-data-loads-async-relationships-part-2.markdown

 }
 ```

-In this case, as before, the comments are loaded through the [comment adapter's `findRecord` hook][], and only the comments that haven't already been loaded.
+Just like before, the comments are loaded through the [comment adapter's `findRecord` hook][], but this time the only comments loaded are those that _haven't already been loaded_.

 We can verify this by adding a [logging statement to the comment adapter][].
 After reloading the post, we can see the correct comments.